Camicardenasp/videoclub-back/README.md

 ###### 1. Create two Folders

-    app (This contains all the back-end part)
+    frontend (This contains all the back-end part)

     backend (This contains all the front-end part)